Murnster/ai-meal-planner/README.md

 # AI Meal Planner

-A Raspberry Pi automation script that generates a personalized, zero-waste weekly meal plan using OpenAI GPT-4o and emails it to you every Sunday night.
+A Raspberry Pi automation script that generates a personalized, zero-waste weekly meal plan using OpenAI GPT-4o and emails it to you every Saturday night.

 ## Features